wp-plugins/prosperent-suite/trunk/README.txt

     * The commission rates vary from merchant to merchant, but we are always negotiating the highest rates in the industry.
 We pay out net30 like most networks.
 The only exception is when a merchant that we work with extends a commission based on their return policy.
 Our reporting interface reflects this and allows you to see the status of each commission.
 It's the same as what you would experience with any of the other affiliate networks like commission junction.

 == Changelog ==

+= 2.1.1 =
+* Added New ProsperLink functionality
+* Fixed Preview
+* strip_tags from twitter/facebook title meta tags
+* Pre-Set Base_URL on new activation
+* Adjust Tooltips
+* AutoLinker and Product Insert now accept multiple merchants and brands
+* Added Version Numbers to CSS and JS to avoid caching issues

 = 2.1 =
 * Ease of use for everything